When Do You Need a Certificate of Origin?

 There are two broad categories, and they serve different purposes:

 Preferential certificates of origin are used to claim reduced or zero duty rates under a specific trade agreement.
-The key examples for UK exporters are the EUR1 Movement Certificate (for EU trade under the TCA) and statements on origin (supplier declarations).
-These prove that the goods meet the rules of origin under the relevant FTA.
+The key example for UK exporters is the statement on origin — a declaration the exporter makes on the commercial invoice, and the mechanism the UK–EU TCA uses.
+Some of the UK's other trade agreements use an EUR1 Movement Certificate instead.
+Either way, these prove that the goods meet the rules of origin under the relevant FTA.

 Non-preferential certificates of origin do not relate to a trade agreement.
 They are general declarations of origin used where the destination country requires documentary proof of where goods were made — for regulatory purposes, import licensing, country-of-origin labelling, or simply buyer or bank requirements.
 A standard UK Chamber of Commerce certificate of origin is non-preferential.